 -

-Delivery/pickup: Free pickup; delivery not usually offered
+Delivery/pickup: Free pickup; delivery usually not offered

 Tarpon Medium Hybrid Mattress